gwalkey/Extended-Event-Session-File-Loader/README.md

 3) Add each parsed XE Event to the Posh datatable so that we can use the SQL Bulk Copy API to quickly load the events into SQL in batches (configurable)

 # Setup
-Full Setup instructions are in the Wiki https://github.com/gwalkey/Extended-Event-Session-File-Loader/wiki
+Full Setup instructions are in the Wiki<br>
+https://github.com/gwalkey/Extended-Event-Session-File-Loader/wiki

 Feel free to extend and embrace the code to trigger alerts, send emails, call an API etc